Usimian/Robot_LLM/ROBOT_GUI_README.md

 - **HTTP Port:** REST API port (default: 5000)
 - **TCP Port:** Direct robot communication (default: 9999)

-### Robot Registration
+### Single Robot System
-To register a new robot:
-1. Go to "Robots" tab
-2. Click "Register New Robot"
-3. Fill in robot details:
-   - Robot ID (unique identifier)
-   - Name (display name)
-   - Capabilities (comma-separated: navigation,manipulation,etc)
+The GUI is designed for a single robot system:
+- Robots automatically register themselves when they connect to the server
+- The GUI automatically selects and controls the connected robot
+- Robot status and battery levels are monitored in real-time

 ## Architecture